BitCurator/bc_to_aspace_toolkit/README.md

 bcadmin@ubuntu:~/repositories/ossarcflow_repository/project1$ cp ~/brunnhilde-reports/siegfried.csv SET1_brunnout/
 ```

 Finally, change directory so you are in the **repositories** directory, and run the **bc_to_as.py** script.
 You will need to authenticate with a user that has permissions to create and modify repositories and their contents on ArchivesSpace.
-For this simple example, we'll use the default **admin** user (note - the password is not shown below):
+For this simple example, we'll use the default **admin** user (the default admin password for ArchivesSpace is also **admin**; the password is not shown below, but must be typed in):

 ```shell
 bcadmin@ubuntu:~/repositories/ossarcflow_repository/project1$ cd ~/repositories